-Your business plan introduction should include some basic facts about the current status of your business, particularly if the business already exists as a corporate entity.
-Letting the reader know how your business structure is currently set up is important.
+Your business plan introduction should include some basic facts about the current status of your business, particularly if the company already exists as a corporate entity.
+Letting the reader know how your business structure is currently set up is important but straightforward.

 - Business Status